fscheck/FsCheck/FsCheck Release Notes.md

 ### 2.0.0 - To be released
   * Rename FsCheckTestCaseBuider to Builder. (potentially breaking change)
   * Add RequireQualifiedAccess to TestResult and Outcome. (breaking change for IRunner implementations and test framework integrations)
+  * Rename UnbrowsableObject to Specification (breaking change)
+  * In the fluent interface, if a Generator but no shrinker is given, don't use the shrinker derived from the type (breaking change)
+  * Add methods to Fluent interface to allow working with Arbitrary.
+Add missing arity of Spec.For.
+Add overloads that take Arbitrary.

 ### 1.0.4 - 9 December 2014
   * Add NonNull<T>.